aptima-ai/aptima_framework/docs/ten_framework/ten_testing/for_developers_of_ten_framework.md

 ### Linux

-On Linux, you can use the following technique to slow down the execution of TEN, which can help in triggering timing-related bugs.
+On Linux, you can use the following technique to slow down the execution of APTIMA, which can help in triggering timing-related bugs.

 ```shell
 sudo apt install util-linux